The Thomas Chatterton Manuscript Project

 (.QE!.)
 Analysis: The title page is missing making it difficult to date the book; An inscription / annotation of this type is usually at the front of a book;

 The inscription is unlikely to be a fabrication as the book is priced at only £129.99 (now reduced to £99.99); The writing and phrasing is of the period; the date of 1830 (looks more like 1330, but that is how eights and threes were sometimes written) is an approximation with the battle taking place in 1827.
 All in all, the inscription imbues the book with the romance of a lost world and a famous battle - what's not to love!
-If I could afford it and didn't already have two of Bailey's dictionaries, I would have bought it myself - and, in any case, it's for a jolly roger good cause!
+If I could afford it and didn't already have two of Bailey's dictionaries, I would have bought it myself - and, in any case, it's for a jolly roger good cause! (this book is no longer available).

-As an alternative to the Navarino Dictionary
+As an alternative to the 'Navarino' Dictionary

-you might empty that bulging wallet for this$3,800 model
+you might empty that bulging wallet for this $3,800 model

-You might notice that Bailey's is incorrectly spelled on the spine but no matter it's cheap enough at $3,855 plus postage.
+You might notice that Bailey's is incorrectly spelled on the spine but no matter as it's cheap enough at $3,855 plus postage.

-So, the Navarino edition looks like a great choice.
+So, now the Navarino edition looks like a great choice.

 Visit this rare leather bound beast on Ebay to read more....
 Going, going, gone and no longer on Ebay.